Always Be My Maybe: Music

 Park's rap persona in the film is based on his earlier music career as a member of the 1990s Bay Area hip-hop group called Ill Again.
 The fictional band Hello Peril is a play on the term "yellow peril"—the "alleged threat to Western nations by East Asians".
 Rapper Lyrics Born appears as a band member.
 Park co-wrote several rap songs for the movie with hip-hop producer Dan the Automator.
 The song "I Punched Keanu Reeves" which plays in the end credits, was written by Park as "a tribute to Keanu, because he's such a big part of all our lives and because he actually agreed to be in our movie."
 Park had to get Reeves's permission for the song.
 "I sent him an email with some of the lyrics and asked if it would be OK, and he was totally down," Park said.
 "He even gave some suggestions."

 The film's title is a play-on-words of the title of Mariah Carey's 1996 song "Always Be My Baby".

 Release

-Always Be My Maybe was released in select theaters on May 29, 2019, and on Netflix on May 31, 2019.
+Always Be My Maybe was released in select theaters in the United States on May 29, 2019, and on Netflix on May 31, 2019.

 In July 2019, Netflix reported that the film was viewed by 32 million households in its first four weeks of release.